 There’s big news under the hood delivered via a swapped-in 350 V8 Chevy small block that’s running great.
 With lots of torque, it makes this Ford plenty agile and very streetable, reliable, and easy to service.
 Topped with an Edelbrock 4-barrel carb and Edelbrock aluminum intake, this lightweight truck can get and go with immediate responsiveness, breathing easy through a chrome Edelbrock open-air filter and staying nice and cool thanks to the giant radiator up front.
 Chrome Edelbrock valve covers add a little bling to the red engine bay, and a modern alternator and A/C compressor are further proof that this truck was built for modern driving.
 Underneath, you get the aforementioned TH350 3-speed transmission feeding a beefy 10-bolt rear end, so it’s an easy cruiser at higher speeds – something most Pre-War trucks cannot brag about.
 Giving it great road manners is the Nova-style front clip with power steering and front disc brakes up front, and upgraded shocks throughout.
 Ram’s horn manifolds feed a cackling dual exhaust system featuring throaty Flowmaster-style mufflers that sound great the moment the V8 motor sparks to life.
 Matching red steel wheels adorned with Ford center caps and beauty rings finish the look and they’re wrapped in 215/75/15 whitewalls that looks fantastic.

 More info: Listing has ended.
-Search on eBay for similar 1946 Ford Pickup
+Click to search on eBay for similar 1946 Ford Pickup (Affiliate link)

 Seller's other items: streetsideclassiccars